hl037/skbs/README.rst

 What is SKBS
 ++++++++++++

-Okay, so skbs is a python module with a command line interfacet permits to bootstrap all the boiler plate of a project.
+Okay, so skbs was originally a python module with a command line interface permiting to bootstrap all the boiler plate of a project.
+...Now, it can generate any kind of file structure dynamically...
-First, you need to write a plugin (easy enough thanks to a built-in plugin to... bootstrap plugins...), then either use it passing its path, or install it (copy or symlink) to acces it with @<name>.
+First, you need to write a template (easy enough thanks to a built-in template to... bootstrap templates...), then either use it passing its path, or install it (copy or symlink) to acces it with @<name>.

 Then you call it and it's done.